Muhembo

-Muhembo (Swahili Magofu ya Muhembo) is a Swahili monumental ruin that is National Historic Site located in northern part of Pangani town's Pangani Mashariki ward in Pangani District of Tanga Region, Tanzania.
+Muhembo (Magofu ya Muhembo) is a Swahili monumental ruin that is National Historic Site located in northern part of Pangani town's Pangani Mashariki ward in Pangani District of Tanga Region, Tanzania.
 The site is home to damaged Medieval Swahili ruins that have yet to be excavated since 1981.
 Other minor sites in the viciinity of Muhembo include; Gombero, Mtakani, Muhembo, Mnyongeni, and Kumbamtoni.

 Overview

 Archaeological exploration around Pangani Bay has shown that the location of old Pangani was different from where it is today as early as the 15th century.
 It may be presumed that the settlement during this time was modest and relatively impoverished by historical standards until more thorough excavations are conducted.
 Except for the lowest trinkets, local pottery was typically utilised instead of imported luxury goods from other countries and imported vessels. maintaining a custom from a bygone era.
 Some tasks required the use of implements made of flaked stone.
 The locals lived off the produce from their farms and plantations, along with some seafood.

 In essence, the archaeological evidence points to a style of life focused on local issues with few interactions to the outside world.
 What is known about Muhembo (the old Pangani) contrasts sharply with the material culture of the affluent minority that resided in stone and plaster towns elsewhere on the East African coast.

 A settlement hierarchy and more connection emerged between 1250 and 1450 C.E.
 A mosque with a "northern" aesthetic emerged at Muhembo at this time, heralding a future change in elite cultural affiliations to the northern coast.
 Strange, foreign pottery, including pieces from Asia and the interior of Africa, are widely distributed nearby and are most likely from the middle to late middle of the second millennium C.E.
 The population decreased and/or scattered after 1550 CE (and up until 1750 CE), possibly in response to the Portuguese and/or internal conflicts and changes.
 The increased number of sites and various signs of contact show that communities living at the bay grew once more in the late eighteenth and nineteenth centuries.

 Residents of coastal areas were drawn to larger settlements like Muhembo after 1550 C.E.
 This explanation explains why shellfish eating declined at sites near the Pangani River (such as Kumbamtoni and Site 52a), whereas increased intake of shellfish (and a decline in species variety) occurred at larger sites with massive remains (such as Muhembo).
 The increase in shellfish consumption at big sites (Muhembo, excavation units 1 and 2; Tongoni, excavation units 2 and 3) was especially noticeable outside of coral structures.
 Shellfish are off-limits to orthodox Muslims.
 As a result, patterns in the consumption of shellfish over the past 750 years suggest that many non-Muslim Africans who had been living in the countryside between 1250 and 1550 C.E. eventually moved to larger locations' non-monumental areas during the Post-Swahili era.